• Home

 Pricing Strategies

 Party plan representatives are encouraged to sell their products and services to customers who are not representatives.
-These customers purchase products at retail prices and the profit earned by the sales representatives is typically 25-30% of the prices paid by the customers.
+These customers purchase products at retail prices and the profit earned by the sales representatives are typically 25-30% of the prices paid by the customers.

 In the old days, network marketing companies encouraged everyone to join as representatives to be able to purchase products at the lowest price.
 This strategy, while common in the past, is a risky one today.
-If you’d like to know why, read New Problem: Joining For Product Discounts.
+If you’d like to know why read New Problem: Joining For Product Discounts.

-If you offer the “best” price to everyone or provide the option to get the best price by paying a one-time preferred customer enrollment fee which is less than the enrollment fee or starter kit price required to enroll as a representative, you will remove the reason to enroll just for product discounts.
+If you offer the “best” price to everyone or provide the option to get the best price by paying a one-time preferred customer enrollment fee that is less than the enrollment fee or starter kit price required to enroll as a representative, you will remove the reason to enroll just for product discounts.
 This is recommended for network marketing companies, but not for party plan companies since the primary source of income for party plan reps is retail profit.

 I have just presented to you reason #1 why there can be no purple.
 Stay tuned, I have more of them.